singhsterabhi/iambinod/README.md

 ![](iambinod.gif)

 It adds "BINOD" comment by default to every file in a directory.
 Furthermore you can also specify some other comment to be added.
+Only JavaScript, Typescript, CSS, SCSS and HTML files are suppoted right now.

 Installation:
 ```javascript